spinnylights/vulkan-notes/vulkan_notes.md

 you hear the word "framebuffer".
 They are blocks of memory where you write a bitmap that is displayed on the screen.
-I feel like the `VkFramebuffer` is related to these in perhaps a poetic
+I feel like the `VkFramebuffer` is related to these in perhaps a poetic sense.
+Imagine a chip like this that stores something which is three degrees removed from a bitmap, or one that "exists only to specify dimensionality and attachment compatibility information for the render pass" so to speak.
+Hahaha!

+You know, maybe this is not so different from Saturn programming after all, what with its two CPUs and two different graphics processors and stuff.
+I think learning to work with its graphics hardware is honestly easier than learning Vulkan, though, if you ever feel tempted by that.
+Maybe it would be fun to write a guide like this for the Saturn sometime.
+Anyway.